The Future of Cement: Could Your House Be One Big Battery?

 (Oh, and speaking of charging things up, if you’re thinking about upgrading your own backup power situation, I love this portable power station on Amazon for keeping essentials running during outages.
 It’s small, easy to carry, and way less intimidating than those giant generators.
 Get it with the solar pannels for extra protection!)

-Environmental Impact: Cement’s Dirty Secret
+Cement’s Dirty Secret

 One thing worth mentioning: cement production is super carbon-intensive.
 It’s responsible for about 8% of global CO2 emissions.
 So while it’s exciting to think of cement doing double duty as an energy storage medium, it doesn’t erase the environmental cost of producing cement in the first place.

-Now that’s the sustainable future I want.
+Now that’s the sustainable future I want to see eventually.

 (If you’re curious about other futuristic materials, check out my piece on glowing plants and bioluminescence—nature’s version of a living lightbulb.)